Car Insurance Edmonton

 - Make sure you’re somewhere safe (the shoulder of the road or a parking lot).

-- Get the following information about all other drivers and cars involved:
+- Get the following information about all other drivers and vehicles involved:

 - License plate